C4AI/blab-client-human-robotics/README.md

 ### Prerequisites

-1. Install Java Runtime Environment ≥ 17.
-If you want to compile from source, install Java Development Kit ≥ 17.
+1. Install Java ≥ 17.

-    - Make sure that `java` points to JRE/JDK 17 or later versions.
+    - Make sure that `java` points to Java 17 or later versions.
 The version is displayed in the output of `java -version`.
 If you have multiple versions installed, set the `JAVA_HOME` system variable accordingly.